su-ntu-ctp/5m-data-1.1-intro-data-science/guides/install_wsl.md

 ## Troubleshoot WSL

-- If there is problem with WSL component installation, you can checked and uncheck the component `Virtual Machine Platform`.
+- If there is problem with WSL component installation, you can unchecked and check the component `Virtual Machine Platform`.

 ![assets/wsl/wsl_component.png](../assets/wsl/wsl_component.png)